Dynamic Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance from Noisy Input-State Data: Abstract

 \section{Abstract}

-In this paper we propose a dynamic output-feedback controller synthesis method for discrete-time linear time-invariant systems.
-The synthesis goal is to render closed-loop system dissipative with respect to a given generic unstructured quadratic supply rate, while the system dynamics is partially represented by input-state data corrupted by a bounded disturbance.
-The controller synthesis is performed with respect to all systems which are consistent with the available data, and it is formulated in terms of a linear matrix inequality parametrized by a scalar variable, so that the synthesis can be performed using line search and convex optimization.
-Within the considered setting, the proposed synthesis procedure is non-conservative in a sense that it is based on conditions which are both necessary and sufficient.
+In this paper we propose dynamic output-feedback controller synthesis methods for discrete-time linear time-invariant systems.
+The synthesis goal is to achieve dissipativity with respect to a given quadratic supply rate or a given $H_2$ performance level.
+It is assumed that the model of system dynamics is unknown, expect for the disturbance term.
+Instead, we have a recorded trajectory of the control input and the state, which can be corrupted by an unknown but bounded disturbance.
+The state data is used only for the purpose of controller synthesis, while the designed controller is output feedback controller, i.e., the full state is not used for control in real time.
+The presented synthesis method is formulated in terms of linear matrix inequalities parametrized by a scalar variable, while in noiseless case it reduces to linear matrix inequalities.
+Within the considered setting, the synthesis procedure is non-conservative.